simonaertssen/MIT-6.172-Performance-Engineering-of-Software-Systems/Project 1 - Bit Hacks/README.md

 ### Checking
 Check whether there is actually a modification needed: if `modulo(-bit_right_amount, bit_length) == 0` then the bits would be shifted right by as many bits as there are in the subarray.
 No optimisations there either.

+## Cyclic approach
+Instead of cycling through the array and moving every bit one by one, we immediately move every bit to its desired position.